wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 Take a look at the other menu sections.

 1\.
 Use the **Orders** section to view and manage orders.
-The orders placed by the customers at your shop will be displayed here.
+This will display all orders placed by customers at your shop.

 [![Orders](/images/orders.png)](/images/orders.png)

 2\.
-The **Coupons** section allows giving discounts by creating coupons that can be applied by customers on the checkout page.
+The **Coupons** section allows you to create discount coupons.
+Customers can apply them on the checkout page.

 [![Coupons](/images/coupons.png)](/images/coupons.png)